I believe that entrepreneurship can give dreamers like us the power to blend making a living with making a difference.

 I’d seen my mother struggle with trying to make a difference as a school teacher, and her frustration at being blocked and devalued by the politics of the school system.
 I’d seen her leave teaching to open her own store, where she was able to blend her teaching skills with a passion for the fiber arts, becoming a respected member of a unique community.

-So, not knowing what I wanted to do but knowing that I wanted to do (whatever it was) as my own boss, I began to study small business.
-I figured that I could always apply what I learned to whatever type of business I decided to start.
+So, not knowing what I wanted to do but knowing that I wanted to do (whatever it was) as my own boss, I began to study small business, experimenting with different ways of making money doing things that I loved.

 As an entrepreneur, you have a direct connection to the people you’re helping, and no one “above” you telling you what you can or can’t do.

 If you recognize a need in your audience, you can choose to serve that need, without having to ask for permission.